DavidL1023/UltrasonicCarKit/README.md

 [IRremote.h](https://github.com/Arduino-IRremote/Arduino-IRremote?utm_source=platformio&utm_medium=piohome)

 ## How To Use
-Once you turn on the battery pack, you may use the IR controller to choose whether or not you want the remote or automatic mode enabled. **Asterick** key stars remote, **pound** key starts auto.
+Once you turn on the battery pack, you use the IR controller to choose whether or not you want the remote or automatic mode enabled. **Asterick** key starts remote, **pound** key starts auto.
 Turn off Car and wait 2 seconds if you want to choose another mode.

 ### ---Remote mode---
 Arrow buttons to choose direction, car continues to move on its own without having to hold the buttons, press ok to stop moving.